Loading...

 Use the user’s point-of-view to continuously assess and improve testing processes, methodologies, and tools.

-Who looks after Test Management?
+Who looks After Test Management?

 Although the developers and the entire testing team play a crucial role during the process, the Test Lead/Manager acts as the key test support, looks after resource planning and management, and solves issues that hinder the testing process.
 Most enterprises nowadays prefer to hire Indian programmers to manage their software-related needs.